AnneElizabeth/p1_proj_spacecraftSPA/README.md

-# Foobar
+# Spacecraft SPA

-Foobar is a Python library for dealing with word pluralization.
+Spacecraft SPA is a single-page application that displays information about various spacecraft.

 ## Installation